Chapter 19

 3 … The people knew Jesus' humble beginnings.
 They grew up with Him.
 To them He was one of their neighbors.
 In other words, they did not view or believe that Jesus was a prophet of God, let alone the Son of God!

-5-6 … Because of the unbelief Jesus was only able to heal a few sick people.
+5-6 … Because of unbelief Jesus was only able to heal a few sick people.
 Also notice that Jesus was amazed at their lack of faith.

-This incident leads us to the questions of: "What was the issue ?
+This incident leads us to the questions of: "What was the issue?
 What was and is the underlying problem?"
 The answer to these questions is found in,

 Hebrews 11:6